vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

  - Omni (Apollo, Omni Deskclock2, OmniSwitch)
  - Paranoid Android

 To use this feature, add the the keyword for each stock app you want removed, within parentheses, inside your gapps-config file.
-The following is a sample gapps-config that contains all available stock remove keywords -- using this gapps-config without modifications will remove nothing that is not automatically removed (see below).
+The following is a sample gapps-config that contains all available stock removal keywords -- using this gapps-config without modifications won't remove anything (that is not automatically removed, see below).
 You can start with this file and uncomment the apps you want removed:

 ```sh
 # Remove apps (uncomment a line to remove the app)